Keeping up to date

 Ensure you are reading the most recently published literature:

-- Save your searches and create alerts in Discover to ensure you are emailed when new results are are published which match your search criteria.
-Many of our subject databases also have this facility
+- Save your searches and create alerts in EBSCO to ensure you are emailed when new results are are published which match your search criteria.
+Many of our subject databases also have this facility.

 Collaborating with other researchers